 The name of a previously defined prefix list.
-This list is the per-peer-group RP-address filter that specifies RP addresses for which the MSDP speaker accepts (that is, caches).
-The RP address is gained from the RP Address field of an MSDP SA packet.
+This list is the per-peer-group RP-address filter that specifies RP addresses for which the MSDP speaker accepts (that is, caches) from peers that belong to a peer group.
+The RP address is gained from the RP address field of an MSDP SA packet.

 '''

 protocols {

 msdp {

 peer-group group-name {

+import {

-import prefix-list-name
+rp-list prefix-list-name

 }

 }

 }

 '''

-This filter helps define which local sources are advertised and to what group they send toward a peer.
-This filter specifies a source address and mask or group address and mask.
-If not configured, no pairs are filtered and no pairs are advertised to a peer.
+This filter helps define which sources are accepted from members of this MSDP peer group.
+This filter specifies a RP address and mask.
+If not configured, no pairs are filtered and all pairs are accepted from members of the MSDP peer group.

-Use the set form of this command to configure a filter for incoming SA messages received by the peers that belong to a peer group.
+Use the set form of this command to configure a filter for incoming SA messages that are received from the peers that belong to a peer group.

-Use the delete form of this command to delete a filter for incoming SA messages received by the peers that belong to a peer group.
+Use the delete form of this command to delete a filter for incoming SA messages received from the peers that belong to a peer group.

-Use the show form of this command to display the current filters for incoming SA messages received by the peers that belong to a peer group.
+Use the show form of this command to display the existing filter for incoming SA messages received from the peers that belong to a peer group.

-protocols msdp peer-group <group-name> keepalive <keepalive-interval> delete protocols msdp peer-group group-name keepalive [keepalive-interval]
+protocols msdp peer-group <group-name> keepalive <keepalive-interval> set protocols msdp peer-group group-name keepalive keepalive-interval delete protocols msdp peer-group group-name keepalive [keepalive-interval]